maxsitt/insect-detect-docs/docs/deployment/classification.md

 The recommended [processing pipeline](detection.md#processing-pipeline){target=_blank}
 uses a [YOLOv5n](../index.md#detection-models){target=_blank} detection model with only one generic class ("insect").
 The low input resolution enables a high inference speed, which is necessary to reliably track moving/flying insects.
-The detected and tracked insects are then cropped from synchronized HQ frames, which increases classification accuracy due to the higher resolution and less background noise.
+Images of the detected and tracked insects are then cropped from synchronized HQ frames, which increases classification accuracy due to the higher resolution and less background noise.

-The saved insect images are classified in a subsequent step on your local PC, using a [YOLOv5s-cls](../index.md#classification-model){target=_blank}
+The saved insect images are classified in a subsequent step on your local PC, by using a [YOLOv5s-cls](../index.md#classification-model){target=_blank}
 image classification model exported to
 [ONNX format](https://github.com/ultralytics/yolov5/issues/251){target=_blank}